5 Black Snakes in Pennsylvania

 The violent reputation of the northern water snake (Nerodia sipedon sipedon) is well-deserved.
 They approach anglers on land or in boats.

-Water snakes will defend their resting locations, and they will not avoid humans when pursuing food.
+Water snakes will defend their resting locations and not avoid humans when pursuing food.
 If confronted, keep your distance and retreat.

 Handling water snakes is not recommended, and they have powerful jaws that can give a vicious bite.